dylanviyar/Google-Analytics-Case-Study/Bellabeat Case Study.md

 <img src="https://github.com/dylanviyar/Google-Analytics-Case-Study/assets/81194849/ba871a42-ae8c-4ce8-b75a-ccc21c086ed8" width="225">

-- We can use the `DISTINCT` statement in SQL to ensure that there are exactly 30 *unique* ids in the table, one unique id for each survey respondent:
+- We can use the `DISTINCT` statement in SQL to ensure that there are exactly 30 *unique* ids in the tables, one unique id for each survey respondent:

 ```sql
 SELECT count(DISTINCT Id) AS Num_of_Unique_Ids